p2pu/welearnpgh.p2pu.org/about.md

       with participants.

       Participants do not need to create an account with Peer 2 Peer University.
 You can sign up for a learning circle with your name and phone number and/or email address.
 This information is only used by your facilitator to contact you.
 If you would like to create a learning circle, then you need to create a P2PU account.
 Additional questions related to user privacy can be answered by contacting support@p2pu.org.
   - q: Does it cost money to participate?
-    a: 'No, We Learn programs are always free.'
+    a: No, We Learn programs are always free.
   - q: What is Peer 2 Peer University?
-    a: >-
-      P2PU is a 501c3 non-profit organization registered in California in the United States, with team members in the US, Canada, and South Africa.
+    a: P2PU is a 501c3 non-profit organization registered in California in the United States, with team members in the US, Canada, and South Africa.
 The mission of the organization is to create equitable, empowering, and liberating alternatives to mainstream higher education.
 The majority of